 Importance of collecting patient family health history

-A family health history helps physicians and other health care practitioners provide better care for patients.
+A family health history (PDF) helps physicians and other health care practitioners provide better care for patients.

 A properly collected family history can: